acend/infrastructure/docs/troubleshooting.md

 # Troubleshooting

+## Kubeconfig not valid anymore

+The ServiceAccount Token might have changed due to Certificate Rotation of RKE2.
+You have to get a new Token.

 ## Access ArgoCD when no ingress controller is available

 In case where no ingress controller is available, you can still access ArgoCD using a port-forward: